Nynuphar/IDEAL-doc/docs/source/linkage.rst

 .. note:: Note how Elsie-Mae Gardiner still got linked by IDEAL despite the small change in the year of birth (all the other information was the same)!

-.. warning:: Before update any patient information make sure that this information is correct!
+.. warning:: Before updating any patient information make sure that this information is correct!

 Add patient to study